Positive organizational behavior: General overview

-Origins of POB: The Positive Psychology Movement
+Origins

 Although POB research is relatively new, its core ideas are based on ideas of earlier scholars.
-POB origins developed from the Positive Psychology movement, initiated in 1998 by Martin Seligman and colleagues.
-Positive Psychology aims to shift the focus in psychology from dysfunctional mental illness to mental health, calling for an increased focus on the building of human strength.
+POB origins developed from the positive psychology movement, initiated in 1998 by Martin Seligman and colleagues.
+Positive psychology aims to shift the focus in psychology from dysfunctional mental illness to mental health, calling for an increased focus on the building of human strength.

 The levels of analysis of positive psychology have been summarized to be at the subjective level (i.e., positive subjective experience such as well being and contentment with the past, flow and happiness in the present, and hope and optimism into the future); the micro, individual level (i.e., positive traits such as the capacity for love, courage, aesthetic sensibility, perseverance, forgiveness, spirituality, high talent, and wisdom); and the macro group and institutional level (i.e., positive civic virtues and the institutions that move individuals toward better citizenship such as responsibility, altruism, civility, moderation, tolerance, and a strong work ethic).

 By integrating positive psychology to organizational setting, Fred Luthans has pioneered the positive organizational behavior research in 1999.
 Since then, Luthans and colleagues have been attempting to find ways of designing work settings that emphasize people's strengths, where they can be both their best selves and at their best with each other.
 Thus far research has shown that employees who are satisfied and find fulfillment in their work are more productive, absent less, and demonstrate greater organizational loyalty.

 Despite initial studies and conceptualizations, the field of POB is still in its infancy.
 Further research regarding the precise antecedents, processes, and consequences of positive psychological behavior is needed.
 The challenge currently awaiting POB is to bring about a more profound understanding the real impact of positive states for organizational functioning and how these states can be enhanced within the work place.